Showing top 0 results 0 results found

 Reevaluate your customer service

-Despite differences in customer service expectations, there’s one aspect that’s equally important to Boomers, Gen X, Millennials, and Gen Z. First and foremost, they all want to be heard and cared for.
+Despite the differences in customer service expectations, there’s one aspect that’s equally important to boomers, Gen X, and millennials.
+First and foremost, they all want to be heard and cared for.

 Some of them will come up with problems so easy to solve (at least for you) that you’ll just want to roll your eyes.
 Other customers will surprise you with questions that you won’t be able to answer yourself, and you’ll have to reach out to your more technically advanced colleagues.